 Semiya kesari recipe – made without using food color.
 Semiya kesari is a variation to the Semiya payasam, made with an addition of kesar/saffron.
 But made without using milk.
 There are some sweets which I rarely make at home, considering the amount of unhealthy refined sugar that goes towards making them.
 This semiya kesari is one of them, but it is a last minute option since it can be made quickly within 15 minutes.

-I made this colorful semiya kesari without using any food colours, just by adding a pinch of saffron.
+I made this colorful semiya kesari without using any food colors, just by adding a pinch of saffron.
 You may also like to check this rava kesari recipe.